numerica-ideas/community/docker/docker-compose-springboot-mysql/README.md

 # Run the App
 ENTRYPOINT ["java", "-jar", "/app.jar"]
 ```

+It's straightforward, the `Dockerfile` uses an image based on **Java 17**, it copies into the image the executable **JAR** file that resulted from the build in the previous step, exposes the **port** the App is running on, then provides the **entry point** which is the bash command to run at the end to start the container.

 By building your image with the command `docker build .`, a successful output should be similar to the next image: